jsh1/glint/README.md

 ## Goals

+- Priority is simple and logical behavior when viewed by a designer through an app wrapping the API.

 - Explore what happens when compositor objects can have multiple parents.
 (E.g. what replaces the -convertPoint:fromView: style methods?)

-- Will be rendered directly (to CGContext initially), or translated at runtime to a CALayer/UIView hierarchy.
+- Either render directly (to CGContext initially), or translate at run-time to a CALayer/UIView hierarchy.

-- 2D only for now, but don't prevent adding 2.5D later.
+- 2D only for now, but don't do anything that stops 2.5D later.

 - Build support for node/document states into the scene graph.